turningpoint1988/FCNA/README.md

 **Refining the prediction performance**
 + Usage:

-  Firstly encoding the located regions.
+  Firstly encoding the located regions;
   Secondly running FCNAR on them.